 Where you cite in the text of your Reflective Narrative and Case Studies, you need to include the full information in the Reference List.
 We ask you to provide a full list of all the references you directly cite so that reviewers are clear about which sources have influenced your approach to learning and teaching and to provide appropriate credit to an author/organisation that has inspired any areas of your practice.
+Where you cite a reference in your application (e.g. Martins, 2023), this will contribute to the overall wordcount.
 Please note that the online application system can only accept plain text (i.e. footnotes will not be accepted).